-PGI 14.4 and later releases include support for array members of derived types, including static arrays and allocatable arrays within a derived type.
+You can explicitly reference array members of derived types, including static arrays and allocatable arrays within a derived type.
 In either case, the entire derived type must be placed in device memory, by putting the derived type itself in an appropriate data clause.
-For this release, the derived type variable itself must appear in a data clause, at least a present clause, for any compute construct that directly uses the derived type variable.
+In the current implementation, the derived type variable itself must appear in a data clause, at least a present clause, for any compute construct that directly uses the derived type variable.